JamieBort/Portfolio-Website/Revamp2023.md

   - API related tasks

-    - Create an `api` branch.
-    - Create an `api_github` branch.
-    - Make api call to github for my project info.
     - Consolidate and organize ALL Trello cards with
       - `API` in the Title.
       - and that come up when searching for `API`